The different types of nuclear reactors: operating principle.

 Uranium, slightly "enriched" in its variety - or "isotope" - 235, is packaged in the form of small pellets.
-These are stacked in tight metal sheaths joined in assemblies.
+These are stacked in watertight metal sheaths assembled in assemblies.
 Placed in a steel tank filled with water, these assemblies form the heart of the reactor.
 They are the seat of the chain reaction, which brings them to high temperature.
-The tank water heats up on contact (more than 300 ° C).
+The water in the tank heats up on contact (over 300 ° C).
 It is kept under pressure, which prevents it from boiling, and circulates in a closed circuit called the primary circuit.

 secondary circuit to produce steam

-The water in the primary circuit transfers its heat to the water circulating in another closed circuit: the secondary circuit.
-This heat exchange takes place via a steam generator.
-In contact with the tubes traversed by the water in the primary circuit, the water in the secondary circuit in turn heats up and turns into vapor.
-This steam turns the turbine, driving the alternator that produces electricity.
-After passing through the turbine, the steam is cooled, transformed back into water and sent back to the steam generator for a new cycle.
+The water in the primary circuit transmits its heat to the water circulating in another closed circuit: the secondary circuit.
+This heat exchange takes place through a steam generator.
+In contact with the tubes through which the water from the primary circuit passes, the water from the secondary circuit heats up in turn and turns into steam.
+This steam turns the turbine driving the alternator which produces electricity.
+After passing through the turbine, the steam is cooled, transformed back into water and returned to the steam generator for a new cycle.

 Cooling system: to condense the steam and dissipate the heat

 For the system to operate continuously, it must be cooled.
 This is the purpose of a third circuit independent of the other two, the cooling circuit.
 Its function is to condense the steam leaving the turbine.
-For this, a condenser is fitted, an apparatus made up of thousands of tubes in which circulates cold water taken from an external source: river or sea.
-On contact with these tubes, the vapor condenses to transform into water.
-As for the condenser water, it is discharged, slightly heated, at the source from which it comes.
+To do this, a condenser is installed, a device made up of thousands of tubes in which circulates cold water taken from an external source: river or sea.
+In contact with these tubes, the vapor condenses to turn into water.
+As for the condenser water, it is rejected, slightly heated, at the source from which it comes.
 If the flow of the river is too low, or if we want to limit its heating, we use cooling towers, or air coolers.
-The heated water from the condenser, distributed at the base of the tower, is cooled by the air current which rises in the tower.
-Most of this water returns to the condenser, a small part evaporates in the atmosphere, which causes these white plumes characteristic of nuclear power plants.
+The heated water coming from the condenser, distributed at the base of the tower, is cooled by the air flow which rises in the tower.
+Most of this water returns to the condenser, a small part evaporates into the atmosphere, causing these white plumes characteristic of nuclear power plants.

 2) The pressurized water reactor EPR European

-This project for a new Franco-German reactor does not present any major technological break with the EPR, it just brings elements of significant progress.
-It must meet the safety objectives set by the French Safety Authority, the DSIN, and the German Safety Authority, with their technical support, the IPSN (Institute for Nuclear Protection and Safety) and the GRS, its German counterpart. .
+This project for a new Franco-German reactor does not present any major technological breakthrough compared to the PWR, it just brings significant elements of progress.
+It must meet the safety objectives set by the French Safety Authority, the DSIN, and the German Safety Authority, with their technical support from the IPSN (Institute for Nuclear Protection and Safety) and the GRS, its German counterpart. .
 This adaptation of common safety rules encourages the emergence of international references.
-The project, in order to be able to meet specifications extended to several European electricians, incorporates three ambitions:
+The project, in order to be able to meet specifications extended to several European utilities, incorporates three ambitions:

-– respect the safety objectives defined in a harmonized manner at international level.
-Safety must be significantly improved from the design stage, in particular by reducing the probability of core melting by a factor of 10, by limiting the radiological consequences of accidents, and simplifying operation
+- comply with the safety objectives defined in a harmonized manner at the international level.
+Safety must be significantly improved from the design stage, in particular by reducing the probability of core melt by a factor of 10, limiting the radiological consequences of accidents, and simplifying operation.

 - maintaining competitiveness, notably by increasing the availability and service life of the main components